John-Abbott-College/4A8-Notes/33_CICD_Workflow_Setup_Installer.md

 We will then add it to GitHub as a **GitHub secret**: https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository

 <p style="background:yellow"><b>MILESTONE 8 work: </b>
-     Follow the instructions to ENCODE the Windows Application Packaging project's .pfx file and ADD it to your GitHub repo as a secret: https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository.</p>
+     Follow the instructions to ENCODE the Windows Application Packaging project's .pfx.
+Then, add the file to your GitHub repo as a secret: https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository.</p>

 To sign your installer, GitHub will also need the password you used to create your certificate.
 This password should also be kept secret!